Internal Business Forms

 Monies received by the University for deposit into a Foundation fund are either gift or non-gift related.
 Supporting documentation must accompany all deposits.

 A gift transmittal form (gift transmittal for cash or gift transmittal for checks or gift transmittal for credit cards) must accompany gift deposits made by cash, check, or credit card.
-All non-cash/check and non-credit card gifts must be submitted on a separate gift transmittal form (gift transmittal for non-cash/checks and non-credit cards).
+We welcome many gifts in-kind (non-monetary items of tangible personal property such as art, collectibles, books, equipment, vehicles and other personal assets or materials).
+These gifts should be submitted with a gift in-kind acceptance form and documentation.

 Non-gift deposits include, but are not limited to, repayment of loans and advances, refunds and other reimbursements.
 These deposits—made by cash, check, or credit card—are submitted on a non-gift transmittal form (non-gift transmittal for cash or non-gift transmittal for checks or non-gift transmittal for credit cards).
 The guidelines for non-gift items provide instructions to campus units to assure compliance with IRS regulations and FSU Foundation policies.